WordPress vs Google Sites: Which is Better for You?

 i) WordPress

-It has a built-in feature that adjusts website layouts for different devices.
+It features a built-in capability that adjusts website layouts for various devices.
 This means that the site’s design will adapt when users access a site, whether on a phone, tablet, or desktop.

-Themes created with this in mind will change aspects like pictures, text, and menus to suit various screen sizes.
+Themes created with this in mind will adjust aspects such as pictures, text, and menus to accommodate various screen sizes.
 This way, site owners don’t need separate designs for mobiles and can ensure a consistent experience across all devices.

-In addition, WordPress offers many plugins designed to improve mobile performance.
-For instance, plugins such as WPtouch or Jetpack’s mobile theme can change how a site looks on mobiles, making it faster and more efficient.
+Additionally, WordPress offers numerous plugins designed to enhance mobile performance.
+For instance, plugins such as WPtouch or Jetpack’s mobile theme can modify a site’s appearance on mobile devices, making it faster and more efficient.

 ii) Google Sites.

-You can use Google Sites templates to build sites on your smartphone without hiccups.
+You can use Google Sites templates to build websites on your smartphone without any issues.
 All website blocks automatically adjust to different screen sizes, eliminating the need for manual editing.

 If you add third-party content to your website using HTML code, it will appear in separate blocks.
 If a widget doesn’t fit the screen properly, it will be cropped automatically.

-To identify which blocks need editing and which website settings need adjustments for specific mobile devices, you can activate the preview feature and switch between different types of devices, such as PCs, smartphones, and tablets.
+To identify which blocks need editing and which website settings require adjustments for specific mobile devices, you can activate the preview feature and switch between different device types, such as PCs, smartphones, and tablets.

 However, Google Sites doesn’t provide individual settings for different screen resolutions, so you can’t hide blocks on specific devices or customize block design and functionality for specific screen resolutions.